Utils

 def load_patch_variables(

-pkl_fn:str | pathlib.Path
+config_fn:str | pathlib.Path

 )->dict:

-Load patch-based training and inference configuration from a pickle file.
+Load patch-based training and inference configuration.

-Args: pkl_fn: Path to the pickle file.
+Args: config_fn: Path to the config file.

-Example: >>> config = load_patch_variables(‘patch_settings.pkl’) >>> from fastMONAI.vision_patch import PatchConfig >>> patch_config = PatchConfig(**config)
+Example: >>> config = load_patch_variables(‘patch_settings.json’) >>> from fastMONAI.vision_patch import PatchConfig >>> patch_config = PatchConfig(**config)

 source